 Condenser mics, also called capacitors, have a conductive diaphragm that sits on top of a metal backplate.
 The diaphragm acts as one plate of the capacitor, which stores electrical energy.

-Condenser mics pick up sound by vibrating the diaphragm which in turn changes the capacitance to produce a recordable audio signal.
+Condenser mics pick up sound by vibrating the diaphragm.
+In turn, this changes the capacitance to produce a recordable audio signal.
 Since condensers use capacitance instead of physical moving coils, sound quality is much more detailed than a dynamic microphone.
 This makes them the most widely used type of microphone in the studio.
 They’re more sensitive than dynamics but not necessarily more fragile, making them a good choice for recording vocals, acoustic instruments, and more.

 While dynamic mics don’t require any external power because their design is mechanical, condenser microphones require +48 V phantom power.
 This is supplied by your audio interface and is switchable on and off.
 Some condenser microphones are tube-powered and come with their own dedicated power supply!

 Ribbon microphones use a thin metal ribbon suspended in a magnetic field to create sound.
-The ribbon is connected to the microphone’s output, and its vibration in response to sound within the magnetic field generates the recordable electrical signal.
+The ribbon connects to the microphone’s output, and its vibration in response to sound within the magnetic field generates the recordable electrical signal.

 Ribbon microphones are similar to moving coil microphones in that they both produce sound by means of magnetic induction, but are much more sensitive and physically fragile than a moving coil dynamic mic.

 Ribbons aren’t as popular as they once were.
 For one, they’re expensive and fragile, so they aren’t a great choice for beginning home studios.
-Typically ribbon mics are easily destroyed by SPLs that are too high!
+High SPLs can destroy delicate ribbon mics!
 However, modern ribbons like those made by Royer are much more sturdy than the earliest models.

 Ribbon microphones are able to capture high notes without their associated harshness, and they have a warm, “vintage” sound to them.
 They were used frequently on horns in the early days, actively mellowing out the brightness found in instruments like a trumpet.